Xon/XenForo2-WarningImprovements/upload/src/addons/SV/WarningImprovements/_no_upload/README.md

 - Sends an alert to a user when they receive a warning.
 (Defaults on, togglable)
 - Allows the Custom Warning to be customized
 - Copy Warning title/text automatically to the public warning
-- Allow non-custom Warnings to have thier Titles edited, opt-in
+- Allow non-custom Warnings to have their Titles edited, opt-in
 - Optional ability to "unsticky" the Warn button on the warning dialog
 - Allow the default content action to be set
 - Control defaults for user notification